berarma/oversteer/README.md

 It's also possible to use it from the console.
 Type `oversteer --help` to see the command line help.

+Leillo1975 has kindly created a [video explaining the basics of Oversteer (Spanish)](https://www.youtube.com/watch?v=WdIV1FOkFsw).

+### Using it as a companion app to your games

-You can configure game launchers to run oversteer to load a profile or change settings so that it automatically configures the wheel when the game runs.
-It will close when the you exit the game.
-An example for a Steam game:
+You can configure game launchers to run oversteer and load a profile or change settings so that it automatically configures the wheel when the game runs.
+When the game exits the app will close too.
+Please, refer to the command line help for more info.

+It can also stop before the game runs so you can change some settings manually each time.
+This can be done from the command line or from a setting in the UI.

+An example that would work for any Steam game would be:

-`oversteer -p rFactor2 -g "%command%"`
+`oversteer -p myprofile -g "%command%"`

-@Leillo1975 has kindly created a [video explaining the basics of Oversteer (Spanish)](https://www.youtube.com/watch?v=WdIV1FOkFsw).

 ## Updating translations (for translators)